 Supported by a grant from the National Collaborative for Health Equity (NCHE), AAC&U worked with eight TRHT Campus Centers to produce a collection of captivating videos that showcase some of the innovative ways in which the TRHT Framework is being translated and implemented into practice at institutions across the nation.

 Truth, Racial Healing & Transformation (TRHT) Campus Centers

 AAC&U is partnering with higher education institutions to develop Truth, Racial Healing & Transformation (TRHT) Campus Centers to prepare the next generation of leaders to break down systemic racism and dismantle belief in a hierarchy of human value.

 TRHT Campus Centers

 The goal of AAC&U’s TRHT Campus Centers effort is to partner with higher education institutions to develop at least 150 self-sustaining, community-integrated Centers.
-AAC&U is currently collaborating with forty-eight institutions that are serving as host locations and are implementing visionary action plans with the shared goal of erasing barriers to equal treatment and opportunity on campuses, in our communities, and for our nation.
+AAC&U is currently collaborating with fifty-seven institutions that are serving as host locations and are implementing visionary action plans with the shared goal of erasing barriers to equal treatment and opportunity on campuses, in our communities, and for our nation.
 The effort is centered around the pillars of the TRHT Framework: narrative change, racial healing and relationship building, separation, law, and economy.